Ponzu Chicken

 Buy poached, pre-sliced lotus root for easy prep.

-• If you’re cooking with fresh lotus root, prepare it prior to following this recipe.
-Chop off the ends, then peel the lotus root and slice it into ~1/4″ thick slices.
-Bring a large pot of water to a boil and add about 1 tbsp of vinegar to the water.
+- If you're cooking with fresh lotus root, prepare it prior to following this recipe.
+Chop off the ends, then peel the lotus root and slice it into ~¼" thick slices.
+Bring a large pot of water to a boil and add about 1 tablespoon of vinegar to the water.
 Boil the lotus root slices for about 5 minutes, then drain and set aside to use in the recipe.

 The sauce can be mixed ahead of time.